-J H May specialise in making high quality models for exhibition purposes.
-Whether it’s just an idea in your head or a fully production ready project we welcome the opportunity to discuss your requirements.
-We offer comprehensive support from initial design concept right the way through to installation.
+J H May expert Exhibition Model Makers specialise in making high quality models for shows and exhibitions.
+Whether it’s just an idea in your head or a full production ready project we welcome the opportunity to discuss your requirements.
+We offer comprehensive support from the initial design concept right the way through to installation.

 Our CAD engineers can assist with 3D modelling and drawings.
 This includes structural considerations like floor loadings, material stress areas and wind effect problems.
 By giving the customer the ability to monitor the production process continually in a 3D format the chance for errors is minimised.

 Operating a project designed fully in CAD has additional benefits.
 The data can be readily used to drive ultra-fast 5 axis CNC milling machines and 3D printers which helps to keep manufacturing time and cost to a minimum.
 With full paint shop facilities on site J H May can complete your project in one place quickly and cost effectively.